How to Start an LLC in New York? (9 Steps Guide)

 Step 4: Create an LLC Operating Agreement

-LLC operating agreements are written contracts that dictate how the business will operate.
-It has many benefits, such as ensuring members have clear roles and positions within the company.
+New York LLC operating agreements are written contracts that dictate how the business will operate.
+The document ensures the members have clear roles and positions within the company.

-The operating agreement also mentions how much money, if any, members will have to contribute toward starting up the company.
+The operating agreement also mentions how much money, if any, members will have to contribute toward starting up the LLC.

 This may be in the form of seed money or capital contributions.
 The amount each member is responsible for paying should be divided by percentages.